The Problem with Drug and Supplement Tolerance

 When we take a benzo, it's an artificial spike in GABA waves.
 Here's the issue...

-In the picture above, picture the waves being twice as high (benzos hit GABA much harder than normal).
+In the picture above, imagine the waves being twice as high (benzos hit GABA much harder than your brain is used to).

 Some of the water is now going to spill over the edge of the pool...loss of water (loss of baseline or tonic GABA).